Solar and Battery Systems: How to Design a Home Off-Grid Energy Setup

 It’s easy to calculate your energy needs on a perfect, sunny day, but reality is often overcast.
 Make sure you have enough solar panels to fully charge your battery bank and power your home simultaneously.
 You should factor in your local climate, potential shade from trees or buildings, and the angle of your panels.
 Many experienced designers recommend oversizing your solar array.
 Solar panels have become one of the more affordable components of a system, so adding a few extra can provide a much-needed buffer during less-than-ideal weather, ensuring your batteries stay topped off and ready to go.

-Mistake #3: Choosing the Wrong Inverter
+Picking the Wrong Kind of Inverter

 The inverter is the heart of your system, converting the DC power from your batteries into the AC power your appliances use.
 Choosing the wrong one can cause major problems.
 Your inverter needs to be powerful enough to handle your home's total continuous load, but it also needs to manage the "surge" or "peak" load.
 This is the extra burst of power some appliances, like refrigerators or washing machines, need just to start up.
 An undersized inverter will constantly trip or fail, so be sure to select one that can handle both your everyday power draw and those sudden spikes.